abel-masila/adplist-100/README.md

 Run `npx nx storybook loader` or `npx nx storybook button` to view storybook for loader and button share components.

+Run `yarn nx test {dir}` to run jest test for each folder. e.g `yarn nx test loader` to run tests for shared loader component.

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.